BTMPL/feature-toggle/README.md

 ```

 Decides if the app can query for whole flag objects as valid `isEnabled` and
 `isDisabled` response.
-This can be useful to lock/unlock a whole gorup of
+This can be useful to lock/unlock a whole group of
 features and each individual one later on.

 ```js
 featureToggle.resolveNested()
 ```

-If `featureToggle.resolveNested` is enabled, deides on value to be returned when
+If `featureToggle.resolveNested` is enabled, decides on value to be returned when
 resolving with an object.
 Returns `featureToggle.assumeEnabledByDefault` by
 default.